bobbicodes/advent-2016/README.md

 # interview-problems

-In the process of preparing solutions for Advent of Code 2016 problems 1, 4 and 10 for interview with Apple.
+In the process of preparing solutions for Advent of Code 2016 problems 1, 4 and 10.

 Since they all begin with parsing some kind of input data, I have decided this will be a perfect job for [Instaparse](https://github.com/Engelberg/instaparse).